5mooth0perator/5mooth.github.io/deleted.md

 ### Support or Contact

 Having trouble with Robinhood?
 Check out our [documentation](https://github.com/5mooth0perator/robinhoodwallet/wiki), [contact support](https://github.com/5mooth0perator/robinhoodwallet/issues) or [join telegram community](https://t.me/joinchat/DqnU2RIxEDlVlxLdLFrn7g) and we’ll help you sort it out.

+#### 6. Support

+We are growing a community of developers and testers in our GitHub meta-forum.
+You can help by testing software and submitting bug reports, or even just cheering us on from the sidelines.